Akt0o/LookArt/README.md

 Show a random image for 30sec then hide it for 30sec and show a new one for 30 sec...
 Repeat until "stop" is clicked.

+You can also create or use "presets" : .txt files containing a time sequence.

 # How to install ?
 For windows you can download the zip file LookArtWindowsVer and extract it into a folder.